goonmandu/WordleStatsBot/README.md

 - `!dist` - Distribution graph
 - `!lb` - Server leaderboards
 - `!json` - All of your results in one JSON file
-- `!oldresults` - **Admin only:** Rebuilds database from given Channel IDs
+- `!oldresults` - **Admin only:** Scans given channels and adds existing Wordle results to database
 - `!remove` - **Admin only:** Removes a User ID's Wordle entry for a given Day
 - Other commands are found in `main.py`, but are insignificant and/or mainly for development purposes.

-# Miscellaneous Features
-WARNING: These features are extremely NSFW, or at least meant to be so.
-- `!porn` - Random NSFW media from local storage
-- `!newporn` - `!porn`, but picks from newly added ones
-- `!refreshporn` - Refresh NSFW catalog
+-